nextflow-io/website/content/blog/2023/best-practices-deploying-pipelines-with-hpc-workload-managers.md

 Below we present some helpful tips and best practices when working with HPC workload managers.

-## Some best practices:
+## Some best practices

 ### 1. Select an HPC executor

 To ensure that pipelines are portable across clouds and HPC clusters, Nextflow uses the notion of [executors](https://nextflow.io/docs/latest/executor.html) to insulate pipelines from the underlying compute environment.
 A Nextflow executor determines the system where a pipeline is run and supervises its execution.

-You can specify the executor to use in the [nextflow.config](https://nextflow.io/docs/latest/config.html?highlight=queuesize#configuration-file) file, inline in your pipeline code, or by setting the shell variable $NXF_EXECUTOR before running a pipeline.
+You can specify the executor to use in the [nextflow.config](https://nextflow.io/docs/latest/config.html?highlight=queuesize#configuration-file) file, inline in your pipeline code, or by setting the shell variable `NXF_EXECUTOR` before running a pipeline.

 ```
 process.executor = 'slurm'